radiantearth/stac-spec/item-spec/item-spec.md

 #### Relative vs Absolute links

-Currently the JSON schema for links does not require a URI formatting, to give the option for implementors to provide relative links.
+Currently, the JSON schema for links does not require them to be formatted as URIs, to allow implementors to provide relative links.
 In general, Catalog API's should aim for absolute links whenever possible.
 But Static Catalogs are potentially more portable if they can be implemented with relative links, so that every link doesn't need to be rewritten when the data is copied.
 Additional